UrsaDK/git-gpg/README.md

 # Git-GPG

-This extension allows an individual user or a team of authorised users to automatically encrypt any number of sensitive files before committing them to a repository.
-The files are transparently decrypted when the repository is checked out by one of the above users.
+This Git extension allows an individual user or a team of authorised users to protect sensitive information in the repository using GPG.
+Protected files are  automatically encrypted before being committed to the repository.
+They are also automatically decrypted when the repository is checked out by one of the authorised users.
+Once setup, the extension works completely transparently and requires no further input from the user.

 Git-GPG is tightly integrated with the existing git sub-systems, and provides the following features: